minhajmeraj26/DataScience/README.md

     ● What all security issues and insights you can derive by EDA?

     ● Dataset: Daily updated .csv file on https://bit.ly/2TK5Xn5

+# Task-6 : Prediction using Decision Tree Algorithm (Level - Intermediate)

+    ● Create the Decision Tree classifier and visualize it graphically.

+    ● The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.

+    ● Data can be found at https://bit.ly/3cGyP8j